Killing Veerappan poster

 The inciting incident occurs at 15 minutes when The Karnataka government issues an ultimatum: capture or kill Veerappan within a fixed timeframe or the STF will be disbanded, raising the stakes dramatically..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The STF commits to Operation Cocoon - an elaborate deception plan using an informant to infiltrate Veerappan's inner circle, crossing into morally gray territory., moving from reaction to action.
+This reveals the protagonist's commitment to The STF commits to Operation Cocoon - an elaborate deception plan using an informant to infiltrate Veerappan's inner circle, crossing into morally gray territory., moving from reaction to action.

 The Collapse moment at 94 minutes (75% through) represents the emotional nadir.
 Here, Veerappan discovers the deception and prepares to escape back to the forest.
-The entire operation appears to have failed, and the STF faces disbandment and professional ruin., indicates the protagonist at their lowest point.
+The entire operation appears to have failed, and the STF faces disbandment and professional ruin., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 The STF realizes Veerappan's escape route and decides to intercept him on the road - committing to a direct confrontation that will end the decades-long hunt one way or another., demonstrating the transformation achieved throughout the journey.